bucketfulofsunshine/Lunia-For-Good-Parties/README.md

 ## CREDITS

-* *RoyalProtector* for fixing all my coding errors & creating the best new items. <3
+* *RoyalProtector* for **innumerable things**.
+Among them fixing all my coding errors, creating the best new items, & helping me sharpen the text.
+The list goes on. <3
+* *Dark0Dave* for Baeloth's crossmod - & being the silent guardian of all my mods on Github.
 * *Zenblack* for teaching me how to create custom BAM files.
 I hope I have done your teachings justice, sensei.
+* The usual suspects.
+Wes Weimer for Weidu & Argent77 for Near Infinity + WeiDU Notepad++ Highlighters.
+* *CamDawg* for answering silly questions I had on Discord.
 * The Harp-Bow image is taken from [Critical Role](https://criticalrole.fandom.com/wiki/Harp_of_Valor).